-- At this time, prints in white, silver, and red filament are free.
+- At this time, prints in white and silver filament are free.
 Any other color will be charged $.06/gram.
 There is a minimum $.25 charge.

 - Requests will be filled on a first-come, first-served basis.
 However, prints intended for academic use will be given priority.